-When companies have measured and reported the water temperature, pH of the sample, and the species underneath the rock, they will record that information, along with the date and time, on a data sheet.
+When companies have measured and reported the water temperature, pH of the water sample, the phosphate concentration of the sample, and the species underneath the rock, they will record that information, along with the date and time, on a data sheet.
 MATE will provide the data sheet with appropriate rows and columns for the data.
 MATE will also provide a pen or pencil to record the data.
-Companies will receive 5 points for recording their data.
-Companies that measured none or one of the three types of data (temperature, pH, benthic diversity) will receive 0 points for recording the data.
-Companies that measured two or three types of data will receive 5 points for recording the data.
+Companies will receive up to 5 points for recording their data.
+Companies that measured none or one of the four types of data (temperature, pH, phosphate, benthic diversity) will receive 0 points for recording the data.
+Companies that measured two to four types of data will receive 5 points for recording the data.
 Companies should also record the date and time of the product demonstration attempt onto the data sheet.
 Companies should enter, and will get points for recording, the data points they measured or collected, even if those data points are outside the accepted range for that measurement.
 For example, if a company measured a temperature of 15.4°C, but the temperature of the water is 23.8°C, companies should still record 15.4°C temperature actually measured.
 Companies would not receive points for measuring the water within 4°C of the benchmark, but would receive points for recording this data point onto the data sheet.

 Companies are required to transport two simulated trout fry (baby trout) and release them into a designated area.
 The trout fry will be simulated with rubber fishing lures whose hooks have been removed.
 The designated area will be constructed from 1⁄2-inch PVC pipe and painted green.
 Two simulated trout fry will be located at the station during the set up period.
 Companies must design a device to transport the trout fry without damaging or injuring the fish.
 Companies may not carry trout fry directly in a gripper that applies pressure to the body of the fish.
 The device must transport the trout fry to the designated location on the bottom then release (remove) the trout fry into the designated area.
 Companies may place the trout fry into the device during the set period of the product demonstration.
 Companies will receive 5 points for each trout fry successfully placed in the designated area, 10 points total.
 Successfully placing a trout fry into the designated area is defined as the rubber fishing lure no longer in contact with the vehicle, resting on the bottom of the pool, and completely within the designated area.
 If a fish is later displaced from the designated area because of motor prop wash, tether dragging along bottom, etc., companies will not lose points.
 If a fish exits the device at any time, companies may not attempt to re-capture the fish.
-If the escaped fish lands in the designated area.
+If the escaped fish lands in the designated area, companies will receive points for successfully placing the trout fry in the designated area.
 If the escaped fish does not land in the designated area, the company will not receive points for placing that fish.